davedoesdev/qlobber-fsq/README.md

              --remote=<host1> --remote=<host2> ...)
 ```

-If you don't specify `--fsq-dir` then the default will be used (a directory named `fsq` in the `qlobber-fsq` module directory).
+If you don't specify `--fsq-dir` then the default will be used (a directory named `fsq` in the `bench` directory).

 If you provide at least one `--remote <host>` argument then the benchmark will be distributed across multiple hosts using [`cp-remote`](https://github.com/davedoesdev/cp-remote).
 Make sure on each host:

 - The `qlobber-fsq` module is installed at the same location.
 - Mount the same distributed file system on the directory you specify for `--fsq-dir`.
-FraunhoferFS is the only distributed file system currently supported.
+FraunhoferFS and CephFS are the only distributed file systems currently supported.

 # API